micro-stat/help_frontend/content/changelogs/javascript-sdk.md

 - This article shows the changes that have been made to the open source Javascript integration in each version.
 - The Javascript SDK uses semver for version numbers.

+## 0.8.0
+- Added support for the new "Word Web" metric type

 ## 0.7.0
 - Simplify connection by only requiring the DSN, not the URL to the API